My name is Alexandra Vaughan and I love baking. And cooking. And eating.

 The following 20 odd years I kept baking biscuits, cakes, quiche – basically anything that took my fancy.
 One of the greatest pleasures in baking for me resides in experimenting and trying new things, seldom will I repeat a cake if I can find another variation for it.
 However, it wasn’t until I moved to the UK that I first attempted to make my own bread.

 Hailing from Portugal I always took good bread for granted – there will always be a bakery just around the corner and you buy fresh bread whenever you want it.
 When I arrived to London in 2006 I was surprised to find factory mass-produced bread as the staple and I was never able to get my head (or stomach) around the texture and flavour of this product.
 It wasn’t long before I started to make my own.
 I even got a bread making machine involved in the action at some point, but I found the whole thing boring in regards to process and result.
 I read a lot about bread, flour and yeast.
 And I kept trying out recipes.

-In 2014 I did a Basic Bread course with the Bread Angels; we didn’t cover an exciting range of bread but this course was vital to boost my confidence.
+In 2014 I did a Basic Bread course with the Bread Angels; we covered the basics of bread making and this course was vital to boost my confidence.
 Since then I have not stopped baking and learning.
-I can now make a wide variety of breads and am always happy to try out new recipes or make up my own.
+I can now make a wide variety of bread and am always happy to try out new recipes or make up my own.
 I have volunteered at a few bakeries and am always looking to learn and grow as a baker.

-The goal is to be able to pass on this joy of baking and pleasure of eating to all that cross my path!
+My goal is to be able to pass on this joy of baking your own bread and pleasure of eating to all that cross my path!